Roll20/roll20-character-sheets/CriancasEnxeridas/README.md

-This is an unofficial character sheet for the Terra Devastada RPG game by John Bogéa.
+This is a character sheet for the Crianças Enxeridas RPG game by Raphael Lima.